todpunk/bluntconsultants-site/README.md

 # bluntconsultants-site
-pydozer site files for bluntconsultants.com
+The site files for http://bluntconsultants.com for generating the static site